Privacy Statement/Policy

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

 Once you make an opt-out request, we will wait at least twelve (12) months before asking you to reauthorize personal information sales.
-However, you may change your mind and opt back into personal information sales at any time by visiting our website and sending us a message.
+However, you may change your mind and opt back into personal information sales at any time by visiting our privacy preference website or sending us a message.
 We will only use personal information provided in an opt-out request to review and comply with the request.

 Non-Discrimination